Your browser is unsupported

 Taylor Miller headshot

-Taylor is a 6 th year graduate student in the Brain & Cognitive Sciences Program.
+Taylor is a doctoral candidate in the Brain & Cognitive Sciences Program.
 She earned her BS from the University of South Carolina and moved to Chicago to start at UIC right after her graduation.
 She is interested in problem-solving, and her current research focuses on insight problem-solving and the Aha! experience in the real-world context of computer-programming.
 In the future, she wants to explore a career in industry because she loves using data and stats to answer real-world questions.

 Taylor Miller | Graduate Student, Cognitive & Brain Sciences